byui-bwh/itm220-streamlit/README.md

 1. These files contain values used and are not in git.
 2. .env will need to either MYSQL_PASSWORD_LOCAL={password value} or MYSQL_PASSWORD={password value}.
 I have both so I can switch back and forth between local and public hosted services.
-3. secrets.toml needs two sections:
+3. secrets.toml file needs to be in a directory named .streamlit in the project root directory.  secrets.toml needs two sections:

       [MySQL]
       host = "127.0.0.1"